dgmcdona/blog/_posts/2021-02-14-Folding-at-home-with-Proxmox.md

 One of the nicest things about Proxmox is it's ease-of-use, even for someone new to virtualization.
 Simply grab a [Proxmox ISO](https://www.proxmox.com/en/downloads/category/iso-images-pve), flash it to a USB drive using a tool like [balena-etcher](https://www.balena.io/etcher/), and install it on a spare desktop computer that you have lying around your house.
 This computer _will_ need to have a 64-bit processor that supports hardware virtualization, but most computers made in the last 6 years, and many before that, do.
 It will also need to have internet access, either through WiFi or ethernet.

-Once you've navigated the [installation](https://pve.proxmox.com/wiki/Main_Page) process, and gone through the basic configuration steps, you'll be ready to start spinning up your own VMs and containers.
+Once you've navigated the [installation](https://pve.proxmox.com/wiki/Main_Page) process, and gone through the basic configuration steps, you'll be ready to start spinning up your own VMs and containers through the Proxmox VE web interface.
+You can navigate to this via _another_ computer on your home network, like your laptop, by visiting `https://<proxmox_IP_address>:8006`.
+The Proxmox IP address can be obtained via the command line on your Proxmox machine by running `ip a`.

 ## Creating an LXC container